alexandremcosta/alexandremcosta.github.io/templates/partials/ssg.md

 ```

 Most web frameworks implement variations of this pattern to help you create your web apps using reusable components.
-But sometimes we don't wanna mess up with a complex framework, we just want to write HTML/CSS/JS without any configuration or learning curve.
+But we don't want to learn a new framework, we just want to write HTML/CSS/JS without any configuration or learning curve.
 <br>
-So here is a small snippet to accomplish just what we want: partials with attributes.
+So here is a small snippet to accomplish **partials with attributes**.
 Save it to `publish.js` and follow the instructions.

 ```
 // Publishes all html files in templates/*.html to public/*.html.